 March 2 through 5 – Friday through Tuesday in the Cape Coral area

-Last Thursday evening we traveled up the Chattahoochee River toward Ft Myers, but took a turn north to Cape Coral where our friends Rick and Eleanor Gentleman from Acton Mass were renting a house on a canal off of the Chattahoochee river.
-Their rental has a dock and even a marine electrical outlet.
+Last Thursday evening we traveled up the Chattahoochee River toward Ft Myers, but took a turn north to Cape Coral where our friends Rick and Eleanor Gentleman from Acton, Mass were renting a house on a canal off of the Chattahoochee river.
+Their rental has a dock and even a marine electrical outlet, so perfect for the Wandering Star.
 Note: Rick and I are twins from different mothers – we share a birthday and year!

 The Irish Fest:

 Cape Coral public Yacht Club – Watching the sunset

 Rick and Eleanor’s rental is also close to a Rotary park with trails and a nature center where I found great brochures with local animal photos to share with our grandson Arden.
 We had some fun there…

 Here’s some scenes of Fort Myer Beach the next day: Walking around the area, some relaxing and yes, another sunset!
 It’s a very busy area.